Hi Adam, welcome to VENTS! How have you been?

 It’s definitely an advantage for me.
 These days county music is a blend of so many different genres.
 It’s given someone like me a home.
 I’m a little more edgy/rock ‘n’ roll, so I’m not sure that 15-20 years ago I’d have had a place in country music.
 I’m really thankful for

 What role does Nashville play in your writing?

 I love writing by myself, but there are only so many times that I can go to that well.
 It’s really nice to be able to write with people in Nashville and get some different points of view and ideas.
 Writers in Nashville are incredibly talented and creative.
 Plus, its’ a great way to meet people.

 Where did you find the inspiration for the songs and lyrics?

 Everywhere really.
 Sometimes it’s completely fictional – just an idea that pops into my head.
 Sometimes I’ll get ideas from watching movies and TV shows and sometimes it’s from things I’ve experienced.
 There are song ideas EVERYWHERE.
 You just have to keep your eyes and ears open.

 Definitely!
 We’re gonna hit the road hard this winter.
 Come see me when I play your town!

 What else is happening next in Adam Rutledge’s world?

 I’m writing a lot right now, working on new material for the next record, playing as many shows as I can and promoting Runway.

-Hi De’Andre, welcome to VENTS!
+Hi CJ, welcome to VENTS!
 How have you been?
-Thank you for having me!
-I’m …
+I have been doing really well. …